 - Configure data sources on the workspace to collect more events and performance data.

-Most data collection in Logs will incur ingestion and retention costs, so refer to Azure Monitor pricing before enabling any data collection.
+Most data collection in Logs will incur ingestion and retention costs.
+See Azure Monitor pricing before you enable any data collection.

 Log Analytics workspaces

 Azure Monitor Logs stores the data that it collects in one or more Log Analytics workspaces.
 You must create at least one workspace to use Azure Monitor Logs.
-See Log Analytics workspace overview For a description of Log Analytics workspaces.
+For a description of Log Analytics workspaces, see Log Analytics workspace overview.

 For a description of Log Analytics, see Overview of Log Analytics in Azure Monitor.
 To walk through using Log Analytics features to create a simple log query and analyze its results, see Log Analytics tutorial.